BioDepot/BioDepot-workflow-builder/README.md

 #### Biomedical scientists

 The Bwb GUI is designed for non-programmers who want to use a workflow on their own data without worrying about installation and reproducibility.
 Bwb auto-installs the components and provides a very simple and intuitive GUI interface for modifying key parameters and accepting user files.
-We realise that for many users, interactive visualization is a large part of their analyses and Bwb supports Jupyter notebooks, Cytoscape and other software that have their own graphics and GUIs.
+We realise that for many users, interactive visualization is a large part of their analyses.
+Bwb supports Jupyter notebooks, Cytoscape and other software that have their own graphics and GUIs.
 The casual user can use familiar tools to customize the final stages of the analyses while maintaining a complete record and provenance of the entire pipeline which is essential for publication, sharing and reproducibility.
 Advanced users can swap in different parameter sets or even different modules just by dragging and dropping into an existing tested pipeline.
 A bash script can be created for the purpose of publication or to use in one of the many schedulers that support bash scripts such as SLURM/SGE/Torque-Maui.

 #### Bioinformaticians